towolf/towolf.github.com/docs/PsychDemos/PsychExampleExperiments/OldNewRecognition/OldNewRecogExp.markdown

 # This script demonstrates:

-   \- reading from files to get condition on each trial
+   - reading from files to get condition on each trial
-   \- randomizing conditions (for the study and test phase)
+   - randomizing conditions (for the study and test phase)
-   \- showing image/collecting response (response time, accuracy)
+   - showing image/collecting response (response time, accuracy)
-   \- writing data to file "OldNewRecogExp\_<subNo\>.dat
+   - writing data to file "OldNewRecogExp\_<subNo>.dat

 Please refer to other included demos for new functions of Psychtoolbox-3 vs. the old Psychtoolbox-2.